Conversion data

 | 15+ fields | 20–30% | −35%+ vs desktop |

-Research indicates that an estimated 64% of e-commerce traffic originates on mobile devices¹⁰.
-Yet mobile checkout experiences consistently underperform desktop by massive margins.
+An estimated 64% of e-commerce traffic originates on mobile, yet mobile checkout consistently underperforms desktop by massive margins.

 | Metric | Desktop | Mobile | Penalty |